chalizaaziz/kolakolakolak/README.md

 # kolakolakolak
 Version 1.0.4 (2020-07-18)

-greeting card that was coming with kolak, but coming in the form of github release notes 🤡 u know, computer science pride and all (ANJAY)
+a greeting card that was coming with kolak, but coming in the form of GitHub release notes 🤡 u know, computer science pride and all (ANJAY)

 --------------------------------------------------------------------------------------------------------